 - 1. Open Thermo-Calc in Graphical Mode. - 2.
-Under templates, click Precipitation Simulation. - 3.
+Under Templates, click Precipitation Simulation. - 3.
 All the nodes for a precipitation calculation are added to the Project window:

-- 4. Click the System Definer 1 node. - 5.
-Set the database package to DEMO: Aluminium based alloys, which loads both thermodynamic and kinetic demonstration aluminium databases. - 6.
-From the periodic table, select the elements AI (aluminium) then Sc (scandium).
-Be sure to select AI first so that it is the dependant element. - 7.
-Just to the right of the periodic table, select Mole Percent as the Amount. - 8.
+- 4. In the Project window, click the System Definer 1 node. - 5.
+Set the database Package to Demo: Aluminium-based alloys (ALDEMO, MALDEMO), which loads both thermodynamic and kinetic demonstration aluminium databases. - 6.
+From the Periodic Table, select the elements as follows.
+Select Al first so that it is the dependant element: - a.
+Al (aluminium) - b.
+Sc (scandium). - 7.
+From the Amount list (to the right of the Periodic Table), select Mole percent. - 8.
 Enter 0.18 for Sc.
 This automatically sets Al to 99.82.

-Our system is now defined, but before we start the precipitation calculation, we will do a quick one axis calculation to find the phases present around 350°.
+The system is now defined.
+However, before starting the precipitation calculation, it is recommended to run a one axis calculation to find the phases present around 350° C.